Lifespan: Meiō 7 (1498) to 2/14 of Tenbun 17 (1548)

 Children: Nobumasu, Nobutada, Nobuyasu, daughter (widow of Annaka Kageshige), daughter (wife of Sakanishi Saemon), daughter (consort of Hoshina Masanori), daughter (wife of Shizume Koreaki)

-The Amari were a branch of the Takeda clan descended from Ichijō Tadayori of the Kai-Genji family.
-In the latter part of the Heian period, an Amari manor was established in the Amari neighborhood of the Koma District of Kai.
+The Amari were a branch of the Takeda clan descended from Ichijō Tadayori of the Kai-Genji.
+In the latter part of the Heian period, a manor was established in the Amari township of the Koma District of Kai.

 Along with Itagaki Nobukata, Obu Toramasa, and Hara Toratane, Torayasu served from the era of Takeda Nobutora.
 In 1541, Torayasu performed a leading role in the ouster of Nobutora by Harunobu (Shingen), and as an elder in the Takeda family, is believed to have served in the highest position as a hereditary retainer, but there are not many authenticated sources of his activities in this role during the era of Nobutora.

 Torayasu first appears in accounts from 11/20 of 1540.
 A memorial service was held for his wife’s mother at the Seikei Temple on Mount Kōya.
 On 4/3 of 1541, he also attended a memorial service for his wife’s father at the same location.